-- a) More than 100,000 people are admitted into intensive care units (ITUs/ICUs) in the UK each year.
-Many of these people experience significant and persistent problems with physical, psychological and social functioning after discharge from critical care.
-This morbidity is frequently unrecognised and, when identified, may not be appropriately assessed or managed. - Physical morbidity, consisting of muscle loss and reduction of neuromuscular function, is universal following a period of critical illness.
-It is estimated that patients who require intensive care will lose 1% of their muscle mass per day of critical illness.
+- a) More than 100,000 people are admitted into critical care units in the UK each year.
+Many of these people experience significant and persistent problems with physical, non-physical (such as psychological or cognitive) and social functioning after discharge from critical care.
+This morbidity is frequently unrecognised and, if identified, may not be appropriately assessed or managed. - b) Physical morbidity, consisting of muscle loss and reduction of neuromuscular function, is universal following a period of critical illness.
+It is estimated that patients who require critical care will lose 1% of their muscle mass per day of critical illness.
 Consequently, delayed motor recovery is common after discharge from critical care, particularly in patients who required prolonged mechanical ventilation (for 7 days or longer).
-Physical recovery is often slow, being measured in months rather than weeks. - c) Psychological morbidity is common after a period of critical illness: it has been reported that 1 in 10 critically ill patients develop severe psychological problems, with attendant problems in relatives/carers.
+Physical recovery is often slow, being measured in months rather than weeks.
+Some patients may also have difficulty in swallowing, as a result of muscle weakness or surgery such as tracheostomy. - c) Non-physical morbidity, such as psychological morbidity and cognitive dysfunction, is also common after a period of critical illness: it has been reported that 1 in 10 critically ill patients develop severe psychological problems, with attendant problems in relatives or carers.
 These problems include anxiety, depression and post-traumatic stress disorder (PTSD).
 There are many reasons for psychological distress following critical illness.
-These include being unable to recall events accurately, delusional memories, the choice of sedative used in treatment and previous psychological disease.
-Early recognition and management of psychological problems may shorten the recovery period. - d) Up to three quarters of critically ill patients have impairments in cognitive function particularly memory, attention and problem solving following critical illness.
+These include being unable to recall events accurately, having difficulty in communicating, delusional memories, the choice of sedative used in treatment and previous psychological disease.
+Early recognition and management of psychological problems may shorten the recovery period. - d) Up to three quarters of critically ill patients also have impairments in cognitive function particularly memory, attention and problem solving - following critical illness.
 These impairments are frequently undiagnosed.
 Although in some cases the cause of the problem (for example, brain trauma) can be easily identified, for the majority of patients the reasons for the impairments are less well understood.

 - e) Rehabilitation strategies after discharge from critical care may help to improve patient outcomes.
 Such strategies may also reduce the length of hospital stay after discharge from critical care, minimise hospital readmission rates and decrease the use of primary care resources.
 Furthermore, these strategies could help patients return to their previous activities sooner.
-The time taken to return to previous activities depends on the reason for critical care admission and is typically between 9 and12 months after hospital discharge. - f) Currently, rehabilitation strategies after a period of critical illness tend to focus on physical function (patient mobility) and are limited to inpatient settings.
-However, multidisciplinary rehabilitation strategies, such as intensive care follow-up clinics, are increasingly being established in a number of UK hospitals.
-These strategies differ in nature, but all aim to support patient recovery in the year following discharge from the ITU/ICU. - g) There is evidence to suggest that structured, self-directed rehabilitation strategies following critical illness can aid physical recovery and help people cope with the physical and psychological effects associated with critical illness.
-The composition of these structured, self-directed rehabilitation strategies varies widely.
-They may include manuals that provide general advice, techniques to overcome cognitive dysfunctions and various exercise programmes. - h) To deliver individualised rehabilitation it is necessary to have accurate information on the psychological and physical problems faced by each patient.
-There are a number of tools that can provide this information, such as the Barthel Index, Hospital Anxiety and Depression scale and the Impact of Event scale.

-i) There is currently no evidence-based guideline available in England and Wales that addresses the identification, timing and nature of effective interventions to manage the physical, psychological and cognitive morbidity associated with critical illness.
+The time taken to return to previous activities depends on the reason for critical care admission and is typically between 9 and 12 months after hospital discharge. - f) Currently, rehabilitation strategies after a period of critical illness tend to focus on physical function (patient mobility) and are limited to inpatient settings.
+However, multidisciplinary rehabilitation strategies, such as critical care follow-up clinics, are increasingly being established in a number of UK hospitals.
+These strategies differ in nature, but all aim to support patient recovery in the year following discharge from critical care. - g) There is evidence to suggest that structured, self-directed rehabilitation strategies following critical illness can aid physical recovery and help people cope with the physical and psychological effects associated with critical illness.
+The composition of structured, self-directed rehabilitation strategies varies widely.
+They may include manuals that provide general advice, techniques to overcome cognitive dysfunctions and various exercise programmes. - h) To deliver individualised rehabilitation it is necessary to have accurate information on the physical and non-physical problems i) There is currently no evidence-based guideline for England and Wales that addresses the identification, timing and nature of effective interventions to manage the physical and non-physical morbidity associated with critical illness.